 Associate Director at Cast in Doncaster and Hull Truck Theatre Artistic Programming, extending participation through programming a Children's Theatre Festival, Black History Month, a festival of choirs and setting up a community choir with Lip Service "Desperate to be Doris".
 Her directing includes work for young people for Nottingham Playhouse/Salisbury Playhouse, Buxton Opera House, Language Alive with young offenders, young people with mental health issues, site specific pieces, working from verbatim material, using film and participation to engage audiences.

 Since 2010 Ava has been creating solo performance pieces that challenge the theatrical form, raise questions and provoke debate including: I'm No Hero, Michael Morpurgo's The Kites Are Flying and Acting Alone.
 Ava has delivered performances and Conference papers internationally on her research on the use of verbatim theatre in Ireland, Sweden, US and New Zealand.

-As a member of NCVO Ava celebrated 100 years of voluntary work within the charitable sector at Windsor Castle with the patron Queen Elizabeth (April 2019).
+As a member of NCVO Ava Hunt Theatre celebrated 100 years of voluntary work within the charitable sector with the patron, Queen Elizabeth (2019).

 Ava Hunt Theatre is a Charitable Incorporated Organisation (CIO).

 Registered Charity Number 1166244

 Ava Hunt Theatre is a member of NCVO